In-patient luxury rehab center in Thailand

 How to prevent residual schizophrenia?

-There is no sure way to prevent residual schizophrenia or any other type of this mental illness However, it’s possible to prevent relapse or worsening of symptoms by adhering to the doctor-recommended treatment plan.
+There is no sure way to prevent residual schizophrenia or any other type of this mental illness.
+However, it’s possible to prevent relapse or worsening of symptoms by adhering to the doctor-recommended treatment plan.

-What to expect in residual schizophrenia condition?
+What to expect in the residual schizophrenia condition?

-After each new active stage, people with this mental illness can expect the residual symptoms to get more serious.
+After each new active stage, people with this mental illness must expect the residual symptoms to get more serious.
 However, a well-structured treatment plan and a consistent follow-up work well and help improve a patient’s quality of life.

 What is the difference between residual schizophrenia and catatonic schizophrenia?